opensourcehacker/sevabot/docs/source/ubuntu.rst

     OVERALL STATUS: OK

 To run sevabot from the server from reboot or do a full bot restart there is an example script `reboot-seva.sh <https://github.com/opensourcehacker/sevabot/blob/master/scripts/reboot-seva.sh>`_ provided.
 It also does optionally manual SSH key authorization so that the bot can execute remote commands over SSH.

+To make your Sevabot bullet-proof add `a cron job to check <https://github.com/opensourcehacker/sevabot/blob/master/scripts/check-service.sh>`_ that Sevabot is running correctly and reboot if necessary.

 Setting avatar image
 =======================